Amy Cooper Faces Charges For Her False Police Call. Abolitionists Argue This Isn't The Solution.

 Advertisement

-Although Amy faced instant fallout for her behavior in the video — she was fired from her job and temporarily lost her dog — many people thought she should face more severe consequences, and pointed out that, by calling the police on false pretenses, Amy was committing a crime.
-On Monday, the Manhattan District Attorney’s Office announced it would be indicting Amy Cooper on misdemeanor charges.
-Amy has now been issued a desk appearance ticket, and her arraignment is October 14, 2020.
+Although Amy faced instant fallout for her behaviour in the video — she was fired from her job and temporarily lost her dog — many people thought she should face more severe consequences, and pointed out that, by calling the police on false pretences, Amy was committing a crime.
+On Monday, the Manhattan District Attorney’s Office announced it would be indicting Amy Cooper on misdemeanour charges.
+Amy has now been issued a desk appearance ticket, and her arraignment is 14th October 2020.

 Many have lauded the announcement as good news.
 But not everyone is happy with these charges, nor do they feel the charges represent actual justice.
 Prison abolitionists — who have advocated for initiatives to defund the police and abolish prison systems — took to Twitter to explain why cheering for Cooper’s arrest goes against this movement, and why they don’t support it.